 People fleeing violence need protection.
 As your constituent, I expect that you will work to ensure that the US upholds its national and international legal obligations to guarantee the right to seek asylum.
 We must ensure that asylum seekers are safe and treated with dignity throughout the legal process.

 Can I count on you to work to end migration policies that criminalize asylum seekers and further harm victims of violence and abuse?
-The US must end inhumane “zero tolerance” policies that punish vulnerable people in need of protection.
+The US must end the Migrant Protection Protocols now.

 RAISE YOUR VOICE